 The Company is authorized to issue an unlimited number of Common Shares and an unlimited number of Preferred Shares, issuable in series.
-As at March 8, 2022, there are 153,257,996 Common Shares issued and outstanding.
-There are no Preferred Shares outstanding as at the date hereof.
+As at March 31, 2023, there are 171,425,508 Common Shares and nil Preferred Shares issued and outstanding.
 The following is a summary of the rights, privileges, restrictions and conditions attached to such securities.